 - Tomatoes: Lycopene is an antioxidant compound in tomatoes that helps in reducing inflammation caused by the allergy.

-In case you require any further medical assistance or want to get Ayurvedic Treatment for managing allergies and their symptoms, you can get in touch with us at IAFA®, where we provide herbal and natural solutions to help you get over various ailments and conditions.
+In case you require any further medical assistance or want to get Ayurvedic Treatment for managing allergies and their symptoms, you can book your appointment for online ayurvedic consultation at IAFA®, where we provide herbal and natural solutions to help you get over various ailments and conditions.